E-polynomials of character varieties for real curves: Introduction

 where $\chi_\lambda$ is the irreducible character of $S_n$ associated to the partition $\lambda$.
 Since $F$ is the permutation character for the natural action of $GL_n(\F_q)$ on the set of non-degenerate symmetric bilinear forms, one might expect that $\chi_+$ and $\chi_-$ are permutation characters for the action of $S_n$ on some set analogous to the set of non-degenerate symmetric bilinear forms over $\F_1$.

 It is not hard to show that $\chi_-$ is the character for the permutation representation of $S_{n}$ on the set of perfect matching graphs on $n$ vertices (so $\chi_- = 0$ if $n$ is odd).
 We have verified that $\chi_+$ is a permutation character for $n \leq 7$, but we have not yet found a nice geometric interpretation of $\chi_+$.
-This remains an intriguing open problem.
+This remains an intriguing open problem. }

 \textbf{Acknowledgements:} This research collaboration began during consecutive conferences in ICTS Bangalore and TIFR Mumbai and we thank Indranil Biswas for inviting us both.
-The first author was supported by an NSERC Discovery Grant and the second by the Collaborative Research Center SFB/TR 45 `Periods, moduli spaces and arithmetic of algebraic varieties' (Project M08-10) of the Deutsche Forschungsgemeinschaft.
-Thanks also to Michael Groechenig, Tam\'as Hausel, and Anton Mellit for helpful comments on an earlier draft or presentation.
+The first author was supported by an NSERC Discovery Grant RGPIN-2016-05382 and the second by the Collaborative Research Center SFB/TR 45 `Periods, moduli spaces and arithmetic of algebraic varieties' (Project M08-10) of the Deutsche Forschungsgemeinschaft.
+Thanks also to Michael Groechenig, Tam\'as Hausel, Anton Mellit, and the referee for helpful comments on an earlier draft or presentation.

+\textbf{Declarations} On behalf of all authors, the corresponding author states that there is no conflict of interest.
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.